All rdc commands support structured JSON output for programmatic consumption by AI agents and scripts.

 retryable | boolean | Whether retrying the same command may succeed |

-guidance | string | Suggested next action to resolve the error |
+guidance | string | Free-text hint (legacy.
+Prefer next for structured action data) |

 Retryable Errors